 National Standard for early learning and childcare

-Please note that the ELC expansion has been affected by the Covid-19 pandemic.
-Updated interim guidance on Funding follows the child and the National Standard was published in March 2021.
+To reflect the impact of the COVID-19 pandemic, updated interim guidance on 'Funding follows the child' and the national standard was published in May 2022.
 Please visit the Parent Club for the latest news and answers to some of the questions you might have.

-Funding Follows the Child ensures that the funded early learning and childcare entitlement is delivered in high quality settings.
-It is underpinned by a National Standard that all settings – regardless of whether they are in the public, private, third or childminding sectors – that wish to deliver early learning and childcare have to meet.
+'Funding follows the child' ensures that the funded early learning and childcare entitlement is delivered in high quality settings.
+It is underpinned by a national standard that all settings – regardless of whether they are in the public, private, third or childminding sectors – that wish to deliver early learning and childcare have to meet.

-Due to the continuing impact of the pandemic, and the need for some flexibility, Interim Guidance on the Implementation of Funding Follows the Child from August 2021 is currently in place.
+Due to the continuing impact of the pandemic, and the need for some flexibility, interim guidance on the implementation of 'Funding follows the child' from August 2022 is currently in place.

 It means that parents and carers – including those of eligible two years olds – will be able to choose to use their child’s entitlement at any ELC provider that:

-- meets the National Standard
+- meets the national standard

-- has a place available; and
+- has a place available

 - is willing to enter into a contract with the local authority

-The National Standard sets out what children and families should expect from their early learning experience regardless of where they access their child’s funded hours.
+The national standard sets out what children and families should expect from their early learning experience regardless of where they access their child’s funded hours.

-Read more about our approach and the National Standard in: Funding follows the child and the national standard of early learning and childcare providers: principles and practice
+Read more about our approach and the national standard in: 'Funding follows the child' and the national standard of early learning and childcare providers: principles and practice

-Helping ELC providers meet the National Standard
+Helping ELC providers meet the national standard

-We have published operating guidance detailing how settings delivering the funded entitlement can meet the National Standard.
+We have published operating guidance detailing how settings delivering the funded entitlement can meet the national standard.

 We have also published a frequently asked questions document for local authorities and funded providers.

-We developed ‘funding follows the child’ in partnership with COSLA and local authorities, through a Service Models Working Group, with the final approach informed by a consultation, and a supporting programme of engagement with stakeholders, in 2018.
+We developed ‘Funding follows the child’ in partnership with COSLA and local authorities, through a Service Models Working Group, with the final approach informed by a consultation, and a supporting programme of engagement with stakeholders, in 2018.